What Makes a Life Coaching Business Legal?

 Do I Need a Contract to Coach Someone?

-It’s not a legal requirement, but you should absolutely only coach with a contract, to set clear expectations with your clients.
+It’s not a legal requirement, but you should only coach with a contract to set clear expectations for your clients.
+At the minimum, your contract should describe the services you offer (or don’t), your cancellation policy, and payment terms.

 legal requirements for life coaching